thuanpham0807/thuanpham.github.io/index.md

 Zinio is a multi-platform distribution service for digital magazines, with more  than 5,500 magazines from a wide range of publishers.
 - Projects:
 	- Zinio Admin tool:  It’s a Web app was built for media publishing Magazines  on mobile, web platforms, control the E-Commerce and Marketing systems.
-	- End to End testing for whole Zinio system and services
+	- End to End testing for whole Zinio system and services include many types of product like API service, Web app, E-comerce Site, Mobile apps
 - Responsibilities:
 	- Involve in building up QC team: reviewing resumes, interview and training.
 	- Making test plan, design, review  and execute test cases